iterative/dvc.org/content/docs/user-guide/basic-concepts/stage.md

 name: Stage
 match: [stage, stages]
 tooltip: >-
-  A stage represents an individual data processes, including its data input(s) and resulting output(s).
-Stages can be combined to build detailed data pipelines.
+  Stages capture the commands, scripts, or code that a DVC pipeline executes, including their data input(s) and resulting output(s).
 [Learn more](/doc/user-guide/data-pipelines/defining-pipelines#stages).
 ---